 Alex Gemici is a seasoned professional in finance whose expertise in business lending, investing, and fund placement has led to prosperity on an international scale.
 He is the CEO and Founding Partner of Greenstone Equity Partners, the largest fund placement firm based in the Middle East.
-He is also the Chief Revenue Officer and Managing Director of World Business Lenders.

 Prior to founding Greenstone Equity Partners, Mr. Gemici led Deutsche Bank’s real estate finance, mortgage origination, trading and warehouse lending businesses in the Middle East and Northern Africa.
 In 2009 Mr. Gemici relocated to Dubai in order to open a new division of Deutsche Bank.
 Over the next few years he witnessed firsthand the potential of one of the fastest-growing financial markets in the world, and he was inspired to create a “Bridge to Middle Eastern Capital,” Greenstone Equity Partners.